 FUCK THE PRIVILEGE is a multimedia platform, exploring and breaking the rules of documentary and film storytelling, portrait and essay, word and picture in wish to become a community of critical mirrors of contemporary Europe and an inspiration of resistance to it’s political and social systems, enforced all over the world.
 Formed and being run by Tjaša Kosar and Marc Steck, a Slovenian journalist and German film maker of the same year of generation Y, both coming from Europe but with often contrasted backgrounds.

 Tjaša is a freelance television and writing human rights journalist in a pocket-small South-Eastern country, finishing studies of journalism at the Faculty of Social Sciences in Ljubljana.
 She completed internships on Slovenian National TV and Mladina, according to the Guardian recently, the most respected political magazine in Slovenia.
-She is focusing more and more on advocacy journalism (for NGO’s) and Theatre of the Oppressed pedagogy.
+She is focusing more and more on advocacy journalism (for NGO’s) and Theater of the Oppressed pedagogy.

 These partners in crime met in a Global Education project in Berlin in 2015, which was leading to a collaboration as project partners on an internship in New Delhi’s NGO Etasha Society, where they filmed their first documentary portrait.
 They are collaborating since, now as a collective called FUCK THE PRIVILEGE.
 They share the passion to look for mirrors and reflections of contemporary society and share an addiction with arthouse film poetry.